 Initially, financial instruments are recognised at fair value, unless it is a trade receivable without a significant financing component, in which case it is initially measured at the transaction price.
-For the purpose of measurement at subsequent reporting dates, the EPO classifies its financial assets according to IFRS 9 in the following categories: at fair value through profit or loss, and at amortised cost.
+For measurement at subsequent reporting dates, the EPO classifies its financial assets according to IFRS 9 at fair value through profit or loss, or at amortised cost.
 The classification depends on the purpose for which the financial asset was acquired and is defined at initial recognition.
-The business model for managing the financial assets and the contractual cash-flow characteristics of financial assets is also determined at initial recognition, and re-evaluated at each reporting date.
+The business model for managing the financial assets and the contractual cash-flow characteristics of financial assets is also determined at initial recognition and is reevaluated at each reporting date.

-Financial assets are classified as current if expected to be settled within 12 months; otherwise they are classified as non-current.
+Financial assets are classified as current if expected to be settled within 12 months; otherwise, they are classified as non-current.

 RFPSS assets are held with the aim of covering future pension payments.
-The actuarial study performed in 2021 asserts that pension payments can be financed by returns on investments as well as by contributions, which when added together are expected to exceed pensions payable for the foreseeable future.
-Therefore, all RFPSS assets are presented as non-current.
+The financial study performed in 2024 recommends to review a potential usage of the RFPSS assets for benefit payments only in 2029.
+Therefore, all RFPSS assets are presented in the financial statements as non-current.